The importance of a water barrier in the wall in case of rising damp

 Rising damp

-Fix problems with the damp-proof course in the wall
+Fixing problems with the water barrier in the wall

 Do you experience rising damp due to a problem with the water barrier?
-If so, there are several methods available to address these water barrier problems, depending on the situation.
-We list them briefly below.
+If so, there are several methods available to address these flood defence problems, depending on the situation.
+We briefly list them below.

-Note: if you notice moisture in the walls notices, it does not automatically mean it is rising damp.
+Note: if you moisture in the walls does not automatically mean it is rising damp.
 It is always advisable to seek the help of an expert.
 An expert can determine the exact cause of the moisture problem and assess whether it is actually rising damp.
-Based on this analysis, he or she can then make specific recommendations for the proper control method.
-You can get a free moisture analysis. applications.
+Based on this analysis, he or she can then make specific recommendations for the right control method.
+You can get a free moisture analysis applications.

 No water barrier is present

 When you are dealing with rising damp, the first question you should ask yourself is whether there is a water barrier in your walls.
-Homes built before the 1980s, for example, often do not have a built-in water barrier.
-If your home's walls lack a water barrier, it is best to have one installed.
-There are two ways to do this.
+Houses built before the 1980s, for example, often do not have a built-in water barrier.
+If the walls of your house lack a water barrier, it is best to have a water barrier installed.
+This can be done in two ways.

 • The first is to undercut the wall.
-This involves cutting into the wall a few inches above the floor and inserting a moisture barrier into the cut.
-In order not to compromise the stability of your house, this must be done very carefully, meter by meter.
-It is a time-consuming, labor-intensive and expensive job.
+This involves cutting into the wall a few centimetres above the floor and inserting a moisture barrier into the cut.
+To avoid compromising the stability of your house, this has to be done very carefully, metre by metre.
+It is a time-consuming, labour-intensive and expensive job.

 • A second option is to inject a damp-proofing agent into the wall.
 The damp-proofing gel is often silicone-based.
-When properly cured, groundwater will no longer be able to pass through the wall.
-AquaConsult uses REWAGEL Inject 3A+ for this; moisture resistant gel of the highest qualification you can find.
+Once it has cured properly, groundwater will no longer be able to pass through the wall.
+For this, AquaConsult uses REWAGEL Inject 3A+; moisture-resistant gel of the highest qualification you can find.

 The existing water barrier is not doing its job